cup of wrath

 God will not only bless, but also raise up evil.

-Passages such as Jeremiah 18, Hosea 5, and Isaiah 45 are just as true today as in the past.
+Passages such as Jeremiah 18, Hosea 5, Isaiah 45 and Isaiah 54 are just as true today as in the past.
 Some might think that God no longer punishes sin.
 Some believe that God exists to serve and indulge us.
-Some want a feel good gospel that ignores sin.
+Some want a feel good message that ignores sin.

-However God has not changed, and the past will repeat itself, "And it shall come to pass at that time, that I will search Jerusalem with candles, and punish the men that are settled on their lees: that say in their heart, The LORD will not do good, neither will he do evil" (Zephaniah 1.12 KJV bible).
+However, God is still the same, "And it shall come to pass at that time, that I will search Jerusalem with candles, and punish the men that are settled on their lees: that say in their heart, The LORD will not do good, neither will he do evil" (Zephaniah 1.12 KJV bible).

-The book of Isaiah doesn't teach that God creates sin, or any kind of moral evil.
-Such claims about Isaiah 45.7 come from a poor understanding of the passage.
-When we correctly understand the language and context of the verse, its message is clear and consistent with the rest of the scripture.
-The bible doesn't teach that God creates moral evil.
+The book of Isaiah doesn't teach that God has created the moral evil we see in the world.
+Such claims about Isaiah 45.7 come from a poor understanding of the bible.
+When we correctly interpret the language and context of Isaiah 45.7, its message is consistent with the rest of the bible.
+God can give blessings, but also raise up destruction.

 Rules: (1)